NBA trade deadline sees Irving, Durant bolster West teams

 “I just love the competition now that we can be in the same conference,” Irving said.

-A day after LeBron James broke the NBA’s career scoring record, the Lakers moved to get him more help by acquiring Russell — who began his career with the franchise — from Minnesota, and guard Malik Beasley and forward Jarred Vanderbilt from the Jazz.
+The Lakers are still hoping they can make some noise.
+They acquired Russell — who began his career with the franchise — from Minnesota, and guard Malik Beasley and forward Jarred Vanderbilt from the Jazz.
 The deal sent Westbrook to Utah after the 2017 NBA MVP never thrived alongside James and Anthony Davis.

+Minnesota got Mike Conley and Nickeil Alexander-Walker from Utah, along with three second-round picks.

-The Lakers made another move Thursday, sending center Thomas Bryant to Denver for Davon Reed and three second-round picks.
+The Lakers made yet another move, sending center Thomas Bryant to Denver and getting back Davon Reed and a second-round pick from the Nuggets.
 Bryant, who started 25 games and is averaging 12.1 points, could be a good backup to two-time NBA MVP Nikola Jokic.

-San Antonio added more assets to its rebuilding protect by trading center Jakob Poeltl back to the Toronto Raptors for Khem Birch and a first-round pick in the 2024 draft and a pair of second-round selections.
+The other team in Los Angeles was also busy.
+The Clippers reacquired Eric Gordon, who began his career with them in 2008, from Houston and landed Bones Hyland from Denver for two second-round picks as the third team in the swap with the Lakers and Nuggets.

+The Clippers, who traded Luke Kennard to Memphis and John Wall back to Houston, also acquired center Mason Plumlee from Charlotte for point guard Reggie Jackson and a 2028 second-round draft pick in another deal.

-The Philadelphia 76ers are set to acquire forward Jalen McDaniels from Charlotte and send forward Matisse Thybulle to Portland as part of a multi-team trade that also involves multiple draft picks.
+The Philadelphia 76ers acquired forward Jalen McDaniels from Charlotte and sent forward Matisse Thybulle to Portland as part of a multi-team trade that also involves multiple draft picks.

 Thybulle twice made the NBA All-Defensive second team but he has averaged just 4.4 points over four seasons with the Sixers.
 The 25-year-old McDaniels is averaging a career-best 10.6 points for the Hornets in his fourth season.